andrew-aladev/lzw-ab/README.md

 sudo rpm -i lzws-sparse-array-*.x86_64.rpm
 ```

-You can find ebuilds for Gentoo in [scripts folder](scripts/gentoo).

 On other systems you can unpack `lzws-sparse-array-*.x86_64.tar.gz` to `/usr/local` or build from source.

 ## Quick start